github-cloudlabsuser-1263/azure-search-openai-demo/app/backend/ReadME.md

 # Backend

 This directory contains the backend code for the application.
-The backend is built using Python and provides the API and business logic for the application
+The backend is built using Python and provides the API and business logic for the application.

 ## Prerequisites